rethinkdb/rethinkdb-rs/4-admin/third-party-admin-tools.md

   A Node.js module that will execute a nightly backup and push it to S3.

 - [ReQLPro](http://reqlpro.com) by [codehangar](https://codehangar.io)
-  A native application which provides a data browser for RethinkDB, it also allows you to update values in-place by double-clicking them in the table view.
-Avaliable for Mac, Win and Linux.
+  A data browser/editor for RethinkDB.
+Available as a native application for Mac, Win and Linux.

 # Logging tools